 The IDEA requires state departments of education to make reasonable efforts to ensure that surrogate parents are assigned not more than 30 days after the school determines that a child needs a surrogate parent.
 Arizona Revised Statutes authorizes the ADE to appoint surrogate parents, or, in the case of a ward of the state, the judge who oversees the child’s case may appoint the surrogate parent.

-The Exceptional Student Services (ESS) Division of ADE maintains a current list of approximately 75 qualified surrogate parents in a database, organized by the county in which they reside.
+The Exceptional Student Services (ESS) Division of ADE maintains a current list of qualified surrogate parents in a database, organized by the county in which they reside.
 ADE/ESS tracks and maintains copies of each surrogate parent’s valid fingerprint clearance card.
 Only those surrogate parents who have been trained and have provided evidence of fingerprint clearance to ADE/ESS are eligible to serve as a surrogate parent.

 The role of the Public Education Agency (PEA)